At which campus can I study this program?

 Career Paths

-CAS graduates are change makers: analysts, strategists, persuaders, facilitators, collaborators, connectors, and scholars.
-The CAS program equips students for success in the work force, graduate school, and civic life.
-CAS courses provide students the theories, methods, practical tools, and experiences to understand the roots of social conflict and the sources of well-being.
-CAS majors can make a positive difference in our society.
+CAS graduates are analysts, strategists, persuaders, facilitators, negotiators, collaborators, connectors, and leaders.
+The CAS B.S. equips students for success in the workforce, graduate and law school, and civic life.

 Careers